dimitarpg13/deep_learning_and_neural_networks/Resources.md

 ## online videos

-### Neural Networks - from zero to hero, Andrej Karpathi, Feb 2023
+### Neural Networks - from zero to hero, Andrej Karpathy, Feb 2023

 [The spelled-out intro to neural networks and backpropagation: building micrograd](https://youtu.be/VMj-3S1tku0)